 The Playhouse has been well represented by numerous productions both on and off-Broadway - recent productions include It Shoulda Been You, which ran on Broadway in Spring 2013, the Outer Critics' Circle Best Musical Award-winner The Toxic Avenger, the Outer Critics Circle, Drama Desk and Drama League nominated production of The Spitfire Grill and the Broadway hit and Tony® and Pulitzer Prize winning play Proof by David Auburn, which was developed at GSP during the 1999 Next Stage Series of new plays.

 Echoing the mission of its mainstage season, GSP's Touring Theatre features three issue-oriented productions commissioned by the Playhouse and are seen by more than 35,000 students annually.
 The plays presented by the Touring Theatre address issues such as tolerance, respect, climate change and health and wellness.

-The Playhouse will move to 103 College Farm Road in New Brunswick — the former home of the New Jersey Museum of Agriculture — in summer 2017 (see above), as its longtime downtown home is razed to make way for a new, state-of-the-art performing arts center (see below) on the site of the former George Street Playhouse and Crossroads Theatre buildings.
-The new performing arts centers will be the home of George Street Playhouse beginning with the 2019-20 season.
+In June 2017, the Playhouse relocated to 103 College Farm Road in New Brunswick (see above) — the former home of the New Jersey Museum of Agriculture — as its longtime downtown home is razed to make way for a new, state-of-the-art performing arts center (see below) on the site of the former George Street Playhouse and Crossroads Theatre buildings.
+The new performing arts center will be the home of George Street Playhouse beginning with the 2019-20 season.